fasterit/drupal_htpasswdsync/README.txt

   - password hashing algorithm

     Let you choose how the password is encrypted/hashed.
-There are two options crypt and SHA-1.
+There are four options crypt and SHA-1 (insecure), SHA-256-crypt (good) and SHA-512-crypt (secure).
     Crypt works only on Un*x platforms.
-SHA-1 shall work on bother Windows based systems and Un*xes.
+SHA-1 shall work on both Windows based systems and Un*xes.
+The SHA-256/512-crypt versions should work on any PHP >= v5.5.

-    WARNING: changing this value only change the way new or updated password are hashed.
+    WARNING: changing this value only changes the way new or updated passwords are hashed.
-             You will need to request you users to all change their password if you want to migrate from one hash to another.
+             You will need to request your users to all change their password if you want to migrate from one hash to another.

   - roles